 Discover the West

 Crete’s western corner offers up some fantastic history and scenery.
 And this day trip is great for taking it all in.
 Your first stop is the World War II cemetery at Souda Bay.
 With its green lawns edging the bay’s shores, this poignant place is home to over 1,500 graves of British and Commonwealth soldiers who died here during the 1941 Battle of Crete.
 After visiting the nearby grave of Crete’s national hero, Eleftherios Venizelos, you’ll then continue on to Chania.
-Set around an old harbour and threaded with cobbled lanes, it’s one of Crete most beautiful harbour towns.
+Set around an old harbor and threaded with cobbled lanes, it’s one of Crete’s most beautiful harbor towns.
 After a guided tour, you’ll get the chance for a spot of shopping, perhaps snapping up leather goods along the town’s famous ‘Leather Lane’.
-Before the trips ends you'll drive to Lake Kournas - Crete's biggest lake.
-Here you'll have a bit of time to relax and take in the the views, before heading back to base.
+Before the trip ends you’ll drive to Lake Kournas – Crete’s biggest lake.
+Here you’ll have a bit of time to relax and take in the views, before heading back to base.

 Eating and Drinking

 Crete is known for using fresh, local produce in their delicious island delicacies: Pure olive oil, sweet-vine tomatoes and a hint of garlic make up the base for most of these.
 Cretan Plaki, freshly caught fish baked with tomatoes and a lemony parsley sauce is a classic speciality.
 Shrimp saganaki (hot shrimps baked in cheese) is best enjoyed with a glass of the grappa-like Cretan raki.
 Try the traditional crunchy filo parcels – tyropites – bursting with chunks of feta cheese and sprinkled with sesame seeds.
 Or, the Sfakianopita, a crepe-like, pan-fried pie filled with creamy Myzithra cheese and served with a spoonful of pure Cretan thyme honey.